cueglow/glowdtf/dev-docs/Client-Server API.md

 # Client-Server API

-The APIs between client (cueglow-webui) and server (cueglow-server) are divided into two parts for future extensibility:
+The APIs between client (webui) and server are divided into two parts for future extensibility:

 - Transport (e.g. WebSocket, HTTP)